 Notices sent by email are taken to have been given on the first day after sending that is not a Saturday, Sunday or public holiday at that address.

 In this rule, ’member’ includes a committee member.

-These rules were produced using a template tool created by Justice Connect on [%%date%%].
+This constitution was produced using a template tool created by Justice Connect.
 For more information see www.nfplaw.org.au.